 Deeds Permanently Endowment and Living Trust Agreements Permanently Minutes of Board and Committees Documents relating to the holding of meetings and recording of proceedings of meetings of the Board of Regents and its official commissions, councils, sub-councils, and committees.
 Included are accounts (either verbatim or in summary) of proceedings; actions taken in such meetings, agenda; copies of reports; exhibits; announcements; retained in Office of General Counsel Permanently Printed Materials and Publications Items which have permanent administrative, physical, historical or legal value, such as: Class schedules (institutional), school catalogs, brochures, etc. Retain 2 copies permanently in institution/center library archive Medical X-Rays 4 years, provided the written and signed findings of a radiologist who has read such X-ray film shall be retained for 10 years after treatment of patient Medical Case Records Retain entire record for 10 years after student leaves institution.
 Retain 10 years after treatment of member of institution/center staff Litigation Files Institutional Files - Supporting records utilized in litigation Central Office Files - Pleadings and other supporting documents 3 years after conclusion of litigation/final appeal 5 years after conclusion of litigation/final appeal Interlibrary Loan Forms Maintain by calendar year and hold for 1 additional year Motor Vehicle Registration Registration forms for campus parking permits Retain during current academic year; or, destroy once invalid Reference Paper Files Records consist of documents used to facilitate, control, or supervise the performance of a specific function, process or action - not the official record copies necessary to document function, process or action.
 Do not use this number for working papers, investigations and similar working papers which are required by operating procedures, state or federal regulations and/or to be retained for a stipulated period of time.
 1. Notes, drafts, feeder reports, news clippings, similar working papers and other materials accumulated for preparation of a communications, study, a survey, an inspection or other action.
 This definition does not include official and quasiofficial recommendations, coordinating Terminate files upon completion of communication, study, survey, inspection or other action actions and other documents which contribute or result from preparation of the communication or other record.
 2. Cards, listings, indexes, and similar documents used for facilitating and controlling work.
-Do not destroy cards, listings, and indexes and similar documents which provide access to the original documents.
-Destroy when no longer needed to facilitate or control work 3.
-Technical documents, plans, and similar reproduced materials which do not fall in the description of reference or technical publications.
-This does not apply to the record copy generally maintained by the initiating office.
-3. Destroy when superseded, obsolete or no longer needed for reference 4.
-Documents received for general information purposes that require no action and are not required for documentation of specific functions. for reference.
-5. Extra copies maintained by action office which reflect actions taken.
-Such files should not be established unless 5.
-1 year absolutely necessary.
-6. Copies of documents maintained by supervisory offices, 6.
-1 year such as commissioners, chiefs of divisions, sections, etc. These records duplicate the records filed elsewhere within the organization.
-Copyrights and Patents Forms, documents and materials relating to applications for and granting of copyrights and patents Permanently JTPA Records All records concerning the Job Partnership Training Program Retain 3 years following the date on which the annual expenditure report containing the final including participant records
+Do not destroy cards, listings, and indexes and similar documents which provide access to the original documents

+- 3. Technical documents, plans, and similar reproduced materials which do not fall in the description of reference or technical publications.
+This does not apply to the record copy generally maintained by the initiating office. - 4.
+Documents received for general information purposes that 4.
+Destroy after 1 year or when no longer needed require no action and are not required for documentation of specific functions. - 5.
+Extra copies maintained by action office which reflect actions taken.
+Such files should not be established unless absolutely necessary. - 6.
+Copies of documents maintained by supervisory offices, such as commissioners, chiefs of divisions, sections, etc. These records duplicate the records filed elsewhere within the organization.